history-madhyamaka

 Historic Kilnwick Percy Hall is a stunning Grade 2* listed building set within 47 acres of grounds with woodland walks, parkland and a lake.
 It is located just outside Pocklington, near York.

-The Hall has been the home to Madhyamaka Kadampa Meditation Centre for 30 years and is a relaxing place of peace and tranquility to rest and reflect.
+The Hall has been the home of Madhyamaka Kadampa Meditation Centre for 30 years, and is a relaxing place of peace and tranquillity.

-Everyone is welcome to visit Kilnwick Percy Hall and the grounds are open every day dawn – dusk for you to enjoy.
-You are also able to visit the World Peace Cafe, Gift Shop and Wolds Retreat bed and breakfast.
-You can also come on a Guided House Tour to find out more about the history of the Hall.
-Free entry and parking.
+Everyone is welcome to visit Kilnwick Percy Hall, and the grounds are open every day from dawn until dusk.
+We have a lovely World Peace Café, Gift Shop and Bed & Breakfast.
+Ask at Reception about our Guided House Tours if you would like to find out more about the history of the Hall.

 History